 Our Horses

-Rescue, Rehabilitate & RehomeHelping Horses in Need
+Rescue, Rehabilitate & RehomePlease Note:

 Horses not currently listed on our website are not available for adoption at this time.
 Horses designated as “Needs Training” or slated for training will require professional training, either provided by HAPI Trails or completed by the adopter within one year of adoption.